GEMISIS/wedding-website/README.md

 ### lerna run build
 Builds everything required for the site.
 Will output a build folder for the website, and a bin folder for the cdk project.

-### lerna run test
-Runs all of the tests for the projects.
-An interactive test can be run in the website package specifically.

 ### lerna run synth
 Synthesizes the CDK project to be deployed.